-F is the amount of flagged one-minute data points recorded pursuant to clause (i)(2)(C)(i) for the calendar quarter during unit operation, excluding CEMS out-of-control period; and
+F is the number of flagged one-minute data points recorded pursuant to clause (i)(2)(C)(i) for the calendar quarter during unit operation, excluding CEMS out-of-control period and the period when the unit is not subject to any emission limit; and

-T is the total amount of one-minute data points recorded for the calendar quarter during unit operation, excluding CEMS out-of-control period.
+T is the total number of one-minute data points recorded for the calendar quarter during unit operation, excluding CEMS out-of-control period and the period when the unit is not subject to any emission limit.

-- (D) If the percentage determined pursuant to clause (i)(2)(C)(ii) is over 1.0 percent for any two calendar quarters in a consecutive four calendar quarter period, the owner or operator the CEMS shall submit a CEMS application within 30 days to certify an additional span range. - (3) If the owner or operator of a certified CEMS is meeting the quality assurance requirements as specified in subdivision (g), data recorded and reported pursuant to paragraphs (i)(1) and (i)(2) shall be valid data for quantification, and available for the purpose of determining CEMS data availability. - (4) Emission Data Averaging
+- (D) The owner or operator of a CEMS shall submit a CEMS application within 30 days to certify an additional span range, if in any consecutive four calendar quarter period, there are two calendar quarters that for each quarter: - (i) The percentage determined pursuant to clause (i)(2)(C)(ii) is over 1.0 percent; and - (ii) The total unit operating hours for the quarter are more than 50 hours. - (3) If the owner or operator of a certified CEMS is meeting the quality assurance requirements as specified in subdivision (g), data recorded and reported pursuant to paragraphs (i)(1) and (i)(2) shall be valid data for quantification, and available for the purpose of determining CEMS data availability. - (4) Emission Data Averaging

-The owner or operator of the CEMS shall perform emission data averaging according to the following methods:
+The owner or operator of the CEMS shall perform emission data averaging according to the following methods: - (A) An hourly average shall cover the 60-minute period commencing on the hour.
+An hourly average shall be computed as follows utilizing all valid data points:

-- (A) An hourly average shall cover the 60-minute period commencing on the hour.
-An hourly average shall be computed as follows utilizing all valid data points: - (i) For a full or partial unit operating hour, at least one valid data point in each 15-minute quadrant of the hour in which the unit operates is required to calculate the hourly average. - (ii) For any unit operating hour in which required maintenance or quality-assurance activities are performed: - (I) If the unit operates in two or more quadrants of the hour, a minimum of two valid data points, separated by at least 15 minutes, is required to calculate the hourly average; or - (II) If the unit operates in only one quadrant of the hour, at least one valid data point is required to calculate the hourly average. - (B) For continuous monitoring systems used to demonstrate compliance for a 15-minute interval, emission data may be averaged for each 15-minute quadrant of the hour in which the unit operates, utilizing all valid data points. - (C) For continuous monitoring systems used to demonstrate compliance for an interval greater than one-hour, emission data may be averaged for the required interval utilizing hourly averages computed in accordance with subparagraph (i)(4)(A). - (D) Pollutant concentration correction by diluent gas shall be performed with the averaged value at the interval required for compliance demonstration. - (E) Comparable emission data average requirements specified in source specific rules or permit conditions shall supersede subparagraphs (i)(4)(A) through (i)(4)(D). - (5) CEMS Data Availability - (A) On a quarterly basis, the owner or operator of the CEMS shall calculate data availability for each analyzer using the following equation:
+- (i) For a full or partial unit operating hour, at least one valid data point in each 15-minute quadrant of the hour in which the unit operates is required to calculate the hourly average. - (ii) For any unit operating hour in which required maintenance or quality-assurance activities are performed: - (I) If the unit operates in two or more quadrants of the hour, a minimum of two valid data points, separated by at least 15 minutes, is required to calculate the hourly average; or - (II) If the unit operates in only one quadrant of the hour, at least one valid data point is required to calculate the hourly average. - (B) For continuous monitoring systems used to demonstrate compliance for a 15-minute interval, emission data may be averaged for each 15-minute quadrant of the hour in which the unit operates, utilizing all valid data points. - (C) For continuous monitoring systems used to demonstrate compliance for an interval greater than one-hour, emission data may be averaged for the required interval utilizing hourly averages computed in accordance with subparagraph (i)(4)(A). - (D) Pollutant concentration correction by diluent gas shall be performed with the averaged value at the interval required for compliance demonstration. - (E) Comparable emission data average requirements specified in source specific rules or permit conditions shall supersede subparagraphs (i)(4)(A) through (i)(4)(D). - (5) CEMS Data Availability - (A) On a quarterly basis, the owner or operator of the CEMS shall calculate data availability for each analyzer using the following equation: